Strange firearms on the battlefields of the “Hungaries”

 We know that Zwingli Ulrich used to wield a combined ax-gun as well, it is on display in the Schweizer Landesmuseum.
 The famous reformer carried a small sack of gunpowder and bullets on his saddle but he rather used the ax.
 He lost it in the Battle of Kappel in 1531.

 The full length of the weapon is 86 cm and the barrel is 19 mm, at the end, it is 42.5 mm, though.
-This Gothic cavalry weapon is thought that it had been made at the end of the 15th century.
+This Gothic cavalry weapon is thought to have been made at the end of the 15th century.
 These firearms were quite clumsy to use.
 The next stage of these weapons began in the 1530s when the rider could already aim with a stretched hand.
 A side note: it is interesting, that battle-axes in India were called “tabar” in 1556.

 Western riders were usually supplied with two „firing barrels” that later were improved with a wheel-lock trigger.
 It enabled the soldiers to use just one hand to fire it: the pistols were born around 1546-47.
 As they were not satisfactory firearms, they were used as smashing weapons because reloading took a long time.
 There is a nice combined weapon like this in Madrid from 1551, it later belonged to King Phillip II.
 This one is the Axe-pistol of Grand Duke Ferdinand I de’ Medici, 1580 (German, Steel, 70 cm):

 There are similar weapons in the Zschille Collection (16th century), and in the Scheremetew Collection (17th century), as well as in the Tower of London (17th. century).
 There is a topor in the Kuppelmayr Collection in Munich, too.
-In the western military history, there are no special names for these weapons, unlike in Eastern Europe where they are called “topor”.
+In Western military history, there are no special names for these weapons, unlike in Eastern Europe where they are called “topor”.
 We, Hungarians most likely borrowed this name from the Polish language in the first part of the 18th century.
-In old-Slavic language, the word “toporu” stands for ax.
+In old Slavic language, the word “toporu” stands for ax.
 In Turk, the long-shafted ax is called “teber”.

 In the inventory made in 1654 in the castle of Fraknó, a weapon like this was mentioned like this: »egy puska, aki mind csákány, mind pizdulya« meaning: “a rifle that is both battle-ax and pistol”.